NexPlayer/Android-SDK/advanced.md

 - `interface IReleaseListener`

-    This interface can be implemented in an application in order to receive NexPlayer™ release events from NexPlayer™.
+    This interface can be implemented in an application in order to receive NexPlayer release events from NexPlayer.

 - `interface IVideoRendererListener`

-    The application must implement this interface in order to receive video renderer-specific events from NexPlayer™.
+    The application must implement this interface in order to receive video renderer-specific events from NexPlayer.

 - `class NexDRMInitInfo`